The Philippines is a country of belief.

 - He said I’m intelligent and skilled and that I’ll find it easy to get a new job, whether it’s local or abroad.
 Well, ever since I’d updated my profile in job search engines I’d been getting calls almost every day, although none that I’d accommodated yet.
 Overall he has very positive predictions for me career- and money-wise.

-- I got a fertility card.
-I almost always get this in readings for who knows why, so I just ignored this part.
+- I got a fertility card (pregnancy).
+I almost always get this in readings and I really don’t understand why, so I just ignored this part.

 He has answered all my questions in the general reading, so I really didn’t have much left to ask.
 I’m also quite content with my life currently and have none to very few issues so I wasn’t left hanging.

 So, what do I think of Master Hanz Cua?
-I think he’s okay since he has immediately touched on my immediate concerns.
+I think he’s fine since he has immediately touched on my immediate concerns.

 He also offers crystals and charms for various uses.
 This is especially useful for those who want to enhance their luck in specific aspects of life.

 Master Hanz Cua is on the higher end in terms of professional rate, at P3000 per session.
 Again, I think he’s fit for those who are looking for more than just hula but rather solid advice based on feng shui, numerology and birth charts.